WWE SmackDown vs. Raw 2008: Modes

 The game allows several different game modes to be played, each with different goals and options.
 The Season and General Manager Modes of previous games have been merged into the new "WWE 24/7" mode, which takes its name from WWE's video on-demand service.
 Players can choose to play one of the game's included superstars or create a superstar, or as a general manager of one of the brands.
 Playing as a wrestler, the goal is to take that wrestler and achieve "legend" status.
 In order to do so, the player has to win matches, then team with and feud with other wrestlers, and gain popularity.
 At the same time, they must choose whether to train, exercise, relax, or take part in other activities when not wrestling, all with their own positive and negative effects.
 The player could only choose to be either on the Smackdown brand or the Raw brand, as the ECW brand was excluded.

 Playing as a general manager is similar to the previous General Manager modes in the series, in which one has to choose a brand and act as its General Manager (Jonathan Coachman for Raw, Theodore Long for SmackDown!, Tommy Dreamer for ECW), draft a roster and make decisions to make it the most popular brand of the three.
 The General Manager is allowed to make staffing decisions, schedule workouts and events.
 This was also the last game in the series to have a General Manager mode until WWE 2K22.
 There is also an all-new "Tournament Mode", which allows the player to control a superstar through the various stages of the WWE tournament, such as Beat The Clock Sprint and King of the Ring, as well as Money in the Bank tournament.
-The game also allows the players to create own tournament.
+The game also allows the players to create their own tournament.
 This feature is excluded from the Nintendo DS and mobile versions.
 Like previous games in the series, the game also allows players to challenge for and defend championships.
 The game includes championships used by the WWE in 2007, bringing back the branded championships from the previous game and for the first time, the ECW Championship.